canwe/blog/_posts/2009-06-27-thank-you-my-readers-this-blog-turns-one-year-old.md

 ## Time changes, so does my blog theme!

 If you are a frequent visitor to my blog, you would have noticed a BIG change in the look and feel of this blog.
 YES!
 I've changed the blog theme, again.
 I've waved good bye to the image-rich [Arclite theme][5], to welcome a neat and minimalistic theme [Oulipo][6].
 The new theme sports a very clean white look and fixed sidebars in both side.
-I like this theme very much and I hope (note '˜**hope'**) that I'll be using this theme for some time.
+I like this theme very much and I hope (note 'Ëœ**hope'**) that I'll be using this theme for some time.

  [5]: http://digitalnature.ro/projects/arclite/ "Arclite - Free wordpress blog theme"
  [6]: http://www.andreamignolo.com/oulipo "Oulipo - Free wordpress theme"